-• Financial liabilities measured at fair value through profit or loss

-A financial liability is measured at fair value through profit or loss if it meets the definition of held for trading.
-The Fund does not hold any financial liabilities that meet the definition of held for trading.
+- Financial liabilities measured at fair value through profit or loss A financial liability is measured at fair value through profit or loss if it meets the definition of held for trading.
+The Fund does not hold any financial liabilities that meet the definition of held for trading. - Financial liabilities measured at amortised cost This category includes all financial liabilities, other than those measured at fair value through profit or loss.
+The Fund includes short-term payables in this category.